You are here

 Section 37(7) relates to a failure to undergo rehabilitation, which seeks to ameliorate the effects of any and all injuries.
 Once a suspension is in place weekly payments may not be made in respect to any weekly payments, no matter what injury caused that incapacity.
 For example, if a suspension was in place in respect of non-compliance with a rehabilitation program originally devised to deal with the effects of an injury, and subsequently the client also became incapacitated due to the progression of another injury, there would be no return to weekly payments.
 A suspension under S37(7) continues to apply until the client complies with the approved plan, and independently of which, how many, or in what sequence the client's compensable injuries caused incapacity.

 Any decisions to suspend under both Ss36(4) and 37 are determinations under the Act thus allowing the client to seek a reconsideration of the delegate's decision.
+A decision to suspend based on non-compliance with a rehabilitation assessment or program should be made by a rehabilitation delegate.

 Section 58 has a slightly different provision that enables the delegate to refuse to deal with a claim for liability or compensation, where the person fails to comply with a written request for specified information or documents.
 This may include medical certificates, medical records held by Centrelink, taxation returns and pay slips.
 To apply subsection 58(3) we must first issue a notice requesting provision of the information within 28 days as per subsection 58(1).